Lecture 13: Monoids

 Product x `mappend` Product y = Product (x * y)

-We can now choose between the two Monoid
+We can now choose between the two Monoids by explicitly

 wrapping and unwrapping numbers (without any additional run-time overhead,